Simvastatin

 Here are some things to know when you're taking simvastatin.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-• You may need to see your doctor regularly when you first start taking simvastatin to make sure the dose is right for you.
+• Tests and monitoring: You may need to see your healthcare provider regularly when you first start taking simvastatin to make sure the dose is right for you.
+High cholesterol doesn’t have any symptoms so you won’t notice any changes after taking simvastatin.
+That's why it’s important to have a blood test to check the changes in your cholesterol levels.

 Like all medicines, simvastatin can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.